Share:

 They usually range between 300 to 850.
 Don Fowler, Sr. Loan Officer at Movement Mortgage says, "720 is a great credit score, 760 is better, and 800 is obviously even better."

-Having a suitable credit score is vital for your financial well-being.
+Having a suitable credit score is vital, especially when you aim to buy a house.
 A good credit score demonstrates your ability to manage credit responsibly, making it easier to get loans, obtain favorable interest rates, and qualify for rental agreements or utility services.
 Leslie says, "Borrowers with better scores tend to get better mortgage rates because their history of consistent payments creates less risk for the lender."
 In addition to more favorable mortgage rates, those with higher credit scores also have an easier time securing other types of loans, as well as paying a better rate on them.

 Here are some important tips on how to improve your credit score.